bromite/bromite/README.md

 * adblocking (currently baked-in, no configuration options available)
 * some privacy patches from Inox patchset, ungoogled-chromium and Iridium projects
+* all codecs included (also proprietary); H.264, HEVC etc
+* built with official Chrome optimizations

 # How to build